 After the turn of the 20th century, boys' work was established as a permanent part of YMCA work.
 This was helped by a growing public interest in boys.
 There were new studies on adolescence and psychology.
 In education, the emphasis had turned to self-expression.
 All these phenomena gave rise to several new movements, like the Boys' Brigades and the Boy Scouts.
 Along with these, the YMCA started to develop its work with boys.51

-While the First World War hampered work, the period after the war was a time of "a burst of enthusiasm for physical culture, sports, outdoor life and dancing" and "any organization with an attractive physical programme could get the attention of Youth".53 The Second World's Conference of YMCA Workers with Boys took place at 54 After this began a high tide for the work that lasted until the Second World War in in 1923..
+While the First World War hampered work, the period after the war was a time of "a burst of enthusiasm for physical culture, sports, outdoor life and dancing" and "any organization with an attractive physical programme could get the attention of Youth".53 The Second World's Conference of YMCA Workers with Boys took place at Pörtschach-am-See in Austria in 1923.54 After this began a high tide for the work that lasted until the Second World War.
 Along with working methods, like various kinds of clubs, camps, international meetings, scouting, sports, Bible clubs, employment of street-boys, etc. research on the boyhood and training of youth workers was launched as well.
 In general, the pioneer stage of YMCA boys' work ended during the 1950s.
 After that, the work and methods diffused among churches and other youth organisations, and became standard work methods.

 In other countries the YMCA did not have an official status, but monarchs often supported it and sometimes asked the YMCA to start working for their armed forces.60 As a consequence the YMCA had a semi-official status in several countries.
 In Germany, for example, there were 1000 YMCA canteens in 1918.61 In Switzerland, the earliest records of YMCA Army work date back to 1856 (three years before the battle of Solferino).62

-In practice, the task was shared in such a way that so-called 'big YMCA countries' took care of themselves, and the World's Alliance started the work in those belligerent countries where such work did not exist (Red Cross relief activities.63 Reasons for the close co-operation between the YMCA and the ICRC are to be found in their common roots (Dunant) as well as in their "personal-union" relationship through Paul Des Gouttes (1869–1943), who was both the president of the World's Alliance of YMCAs and a secretary of the ICRC,64 also during the First World War.65 It is noteworthy that work among soldiers seems not to have been considered against the policy of neutrality.
+In practice, the task was shared in such a way that so-called 'big YMCA countries' took care of themselves, and the World's Alliance started the work in those belligerent countries where such work did not exist (Austria-Hungary, Italy, Bulgaria).
+Often this work was closely related to the work of the Red Cross relief activities.63 Reasons for the close co-operation between the YMCA and the ICRC are to be found in their common roots (Dunant) as well as in their "personal-union" relationship through Paul Des Gouttes (1869–1943), who was both the president of the World's Alliance of YMCAs and a secretary of the ICRC,64 also during the First World War.65 It is noteworthy that work among soldiers seems not to have been considered against the policy of neutrality.
 Perhaps it was categorised in the same class as distributing Bibles to the soldiers.
 It was easier for the YMCA to obtain permission for work among soldiers than among Prisoners of War (POWs).66 YMCA work with armed forces also created civilian YMCAs in countries where soldiers were served.
-For example, most YMCAs in the were founded during that time, as a result of the work among soldiers.67, , ).
-Often this work was closely related to the work of the
+For example, most YMCAs in the Balkans were founded during that time, as a result of the work among soldiers.67

 Work for POWs was a natural continuation of the work with armed forces (prisoners were also armed forces).
-During the First World War the Prisoners Aid of the YMCA ran projects in Austria-Hungary, France, Belgium, Italy, Russia, 68 and Bulgaria.
+During the First World War the Prisoners Aid of the YMCA ran projects in Austria-Hungary, France, Belgium, Italy, Russia, Serbia and Bulgaria.
 In Great Britain the responsibility of the work for the POWs was assumed by the British National Council.
-In non-belligerent countries such as , Holland, , and Switzerland, services were given to internees.
+In non-belligerent countries such as Denmark, Holland, Japan, Sweden and Switzerland, services were given to internees.68

 The most serious crisis of the work came when the USA joined the First World War.
 Because the majority of YMCA work among POWs was done by Americans, the German War Ministry forbade all YMCA work among POWs.
 The World Alliance had to question whether American aid could be acceptable at all if it had such results.
 After the negotiations, the work was continued among the Central Powers by the Swiss and Swedish workers.69